 EHRs designed for smaller practices and hospitals aren’t always the best option for specialists.
 They may advertise specialty-specific tools, but such features are often compromises between the functionality specialists need, and the more scalable solutions required by hospitals.

 Looking for a new EHR?
-Use our product selection tool and find the right EHR software for your practice.
+Use our software category page and find the right EHR software for your practice.